[Tolen Ren's memory]

 JANEWAY: Tom, it's very important you tell us everything.
 Harry said

-you spent some time with Mrs. Ren while he and the professor were
+you spent some time with Mrs Ren while he and the professor were

 working.